C-Bus (protocol): C-Bus system

-Wiring Design of C-Bus Systems
+Wiring design of C-Bus systems

 With conventional wiring, the mains power (120 / 230 V) is wired from the distribution board (DB) to the load (for example, a ceiling light) via a wall switch.

 In C-Bus systems, the connections between the DB and (for example) the ceiling lights, and between the DB and the junction box (wall switch) are completely separate.
 In addition, there are no connections between the junction box and the respective ceiling lights.

 The power control in a C-Bus system lies in a “Dimmer” or “Relay” which is installed in the DB and replaces the traditional switch used in conventional wiring.
 This Dimmer (or Relay) has a 120/230 V Line interconnection directly to the ceiling light and a neutral connection back from the ceiling light to the Dimmer.
-The Dimmer will control the light directly and will receive its commands from another device on the C-Bus network (for example, a wall mounted light switch/keypad).
-This wall mounted light switch would not be connected to any load whatsoever; it would be directly connected with the Dimmer by means of a control/signalling cable.
+The Dimmer will control the light directly and will receive its commands from another device on the C-Bus network (for example, a wall-mounted light switch/keypad).
+This wall-mounted light switch would not be connected to any load whatsoever; it would be directly connected with the Dimmer with a control/signaling cable.
 The Dimmers normally come as 4-, 8- or 12-channel DIN-rail mounted devices.

-C-Bus Interoperability
+C-Bus interoperability

-As of 9 December 2008 Clipsal opened its C-Bus protocols to anyone who wants to interact with it programatically.
+As of 9 December 2008, Clipsal opened its C-Bus protocols to anyone who wants to interact with it programmatically.

 Using one of Clipsal's C-Bus interface modules (PCI for RS232 or USB and CNI for Ethernet TCP/IP), you can interact with other home automation systems, or with applications on devices like Android, iPad or iPhone.

-The C-Bus protocol was developed using the OSI 7 layer reference model.
-C-Bus supports a number of interfaces such as RS232 and TCP/IP and makes these protocols available to third-party companies.
+The C-Bus protocol was developed using the OSI 7-layer reference model.
+C-Bus supports several interfaces such as RS232 and TCP/IP and makes these protocols available to third-party companies.